Shweta-Verma-82/Abhinab/README.md

 1765 - 1781: Staedtler Mars GmbH
 1757 - 1765: Dixon Ticonderoga Inc

-# What am I looking for?
+# What am I looking for here?

 I am looking for a role where I can use my special point-and-mark skills to annotate research papers at academic institutions that offer certificate courses in the following areas: mythology, comics, and card games.